 If this sounds familiar, remember that failure teaches us so much, including resilience.
 We can’t deny our kids the opportunity to experience conflict and disappointment (no matter how much it hurts at the time) because problem-solving and overcoming adversity are pretty important life skills.
-In 2018 I’m going to try being a safety net instead of an airbag.
+This year, I’m going to try being a safety net instead of an airbag.

 5. Stop setting a poor example

 Drink more water.
 Get off my phone.
 Be more patient.
 Don’t swear.
 Eat vegetables.
 Wear a hat in winter.
-There is no shortage of ways I can set a better example for my kids and this is on my mind because in 2017 they showed me they were listening and watching more than I ever thought possible.
+There is no shortage of ways I can set a better example for my kids and this is on my mind because this year they showed me they were listening and watching more than I ever thought possible.